RyanMch97/Machine-Learning-Autumn/README.md

-# Machine-Learning-Autumn
-Machine-Learning-Autumn Assement
+# Machine Learning Autumn Assessment

-This repo contains two main sections.
-Tasks & Project.
-The tasks were outlined in the Assement document and the project description was alos included in the same document.
+This repository contains two main sections: **Tasks** and **Project**.
+The tasks and project descriptions are outlined in the Assessment document.

-Libraries used
+## Libraries Used

-Pandas
-Numpy
-Matplotlib
-Seaborn
-Scikit-learn
+- **Pandas**: For data manipulation and analysis.
+- **Numpy**: For numerical operations and array handling.
+- **Matplotlib**: For creating static visualizations.
+- **Seaborn**: For statistical data visualization.
+- **Scikit-learn**: For implementing machine learning algorithms.

-Tasks
+## Tasks

-Clearly outlined all tasks inside the notebook with clear comments & markdown to explain all work completed.
+The tasks are clearly outlined within the notebook with detailed comments and markdown explanations for each step completed.
+These tasks include:

-tasks included Downloading the abolone.csv file and adding to my repo.
+1. **Downloading the Dataset**: Obtained the `abalone.csv` file and added it to the repository.
-Using read_csv() functio to load the data.
+2. **Loading the Data**: Used the `read_csv()` function from Pandas to load the dataset.
-Discussing the classification of each variable in the dataset based on a number of area's. displaying & explaing key summary statistics for each variable. displaying the most suitable plot(s) for each variable
+3. **Variable Classification**: Discussed the classification of each variable in the dataset based on several criteria.
+4. **Summary Statistics**: Displayed and explained key summary statistics for each variable.
+5. **Data Visualization**: Presented and explained the most suitable plots for each variable.

-Project
+## Project

-Analysis of the KNN algorithms on the abalone dataset.
+The project involves analyzing the K-Nearest Neighbors (KNN) algorithm on the Abalone dataset.
+This includes:

-Explanations & dconcept of various methods of classification algorithms. summary statistics & plots outlining the use of the KNN algorithm on the Abalone dataset.
+1. **Classification Algorithms**: Explanation and concept of various classification algorithms.
+2. **KNN Algorithm Analysis**: Detailed summary statistics and plots illustrating the application of the KNN algorithm to the Abalone dataset.